calculquebec/petricore/README.md

 - Amount of time spent in system mode (jobs_system_time)
 - Amount of cpu time spent in total (jobs_cpu_time_total)
 - Amount of cpu time spent per cpu (jobs_cpu_time_core)
-- If the job used the scratch fs. (jobs_uses_scratch)
+- If the job used the scratch filesystem. (jobs_uses_scratch)
 - Amount of megabytes read (jobs_read_mb)
 - Amount of megabytes written (jobs_write_mb)
 - Write count (jobs_write_count)
 - Read count (jobs_read_count)

-Every class of exported data stars with the prefix `jobs_` to be easily recognizable as part of this exporter.
+Every class of exported data starts with the prefix `jobs_` to be easily recognizable as part of this exporter.

 ## Requirements